 State and Federal grants:

-State Aid: The State Student Assistance Commission of Indiana has developed several programs to help Indiana residents with their educational expenses.
+State Aid: The Indiana Commission for Higher Education (CHE) Division of Student Financial Aid has developed several programs to help Indiana residents with their educational expenses.

 Federal Loans: Students who have unmet need after gift aid is awarded are eligible for Federal Direct Student Loans.
 Federal loans have lower interest rates and better repayment options than private loans.
 Independent student with a junior or senior school level (60 credits) may be eligible for up to $12,500 in student loans per academic year.